-When the general public was asked to comment on what facilitates, services, businesses, or amenities they would like to see that are not currently in South Ogden, 36% of comments were focused on business and economic diversity (Appendix C).
-The most popular requests included: dining and retail options.
-Grocery stores, entertainment options, and an attractive downtown area
+When the general public was asked to comment on what facilities, services, businesses, or amenities they would like to see in South Ogden, 36% of comments were focused on business and economic diversity (Appendix C).
+The most popular requests included: dining and retail options, grocery stores, entertainment options, and an attractive downtown area.